-Since we seem to be getting a break from the rain, why not take advantage of the beautiful weather by taking a family hike?
+Since we're enjoying some beautiful winter weather, why not take advantage of it by taking a family hike?
 There are so many amazing spots in Marin County that are perfect for a hike or nature walk with kids, whether they're in a baby backpack, a stroller, or walking on their own.

 The winter landscape in Northern California can be breathtaking, too, with bright green grass and even some wildflowers showing their faces.
 Here are seven of our favorite amazing Marin hikes for families, perfect for winter or any time, really.
-Remember to wear layered clothing, and it's usually a good idea to let the kids wear their rain boots on muddy winter trails.
+Remember to wear layered clothing, and it's usually a good idea to let the kids wear their rain boots just in case.